BENCHS takes the health of its animals and people very seriously. If you are feeling ill, please do not come into the shelter.

 • Take it to a veterinarian or bring it to BENCHS to be scanned for a microchip.
 This is a tiny chip implanted in the skin that holds the owner’s information.

 • If you find a stray dog or cat: Please call the non-emergency line of your local police department and request to file a police report on the stray animal.
-Unfortunately, BENCHS is unable to take stray animals that are not brought to us directly by our local Police Department.
+BENCHS is unable to take in stray animals at this time.